 There's been considerable debate about the origin of hagfish.
 One theory says their ancestors were vertebrates (chordates which develop backbones made of vertebrae).
 The modern animal is said to be a form that degenerated and lost its ability to make vertebrae.
 The second theory says that the evolutionary line containing hagfish never developed the ability to produce vertebrae.
 The first theory is more popular among scientists today.

 Hagfish are sometimes known as slime eels due to their shape and their production of copious amounts of slime.
 This name is not biologically appropriate, however, because eels are true fish and hagfish aren't.

 The Body of a Hagfish

-Hagfish are generally pink, blue-grey, dark brown, or black in colour.
-They have three or four pairs of tentacle-like structures around their mouths and nostril.
+Hagfish are generally pink, blue grey, dark brown, or black in colour.
+They have three or four pairs of tentacle-like structures around their mouth and nostril.
 These tentacles are called barbels.
 They also have a white patch of skin where each eye is located.